jbenner-radham/node-changelog/README.md

 --------

 - Create new changelogs.
-- Draft new releases or promote unreleased versions.
+- Add new releases or promote unreleased versions.
-- Add unreleased sections to changelogs.
+- Draft unreleased sections.
 - Automatically creates and manages version links.

 Install